ros-infrastructure/buildfarm_deployment/README.md

             user: jenkins-slave

 On repo:
-* `jenkins-slave::authorized_keys`
-* This is the string contents for the authorized keys for the slaves to push into the repo.
-(It should match the `jenkins::private_ssh_key` on the master.
   * `jenkins-slave::gpg_public_key`
   * The GPG public key matching the private key.
     This will be made available for download from the repo for verification.
   * `jenkins-slave::gpg_private_key`
   * The GPG key with which to sign the repository.
   * `master::ip`